 - United Way Prince Edward Island

-The funds will help vulnerable people who need shelter, food, to connect with their community or for mental health supports.
-While COVID-19 continues to spread across the world in unprecedented ways, the AFC priority is to determine the local and regional impacts faced in the Atlantic provinces.
+The funds will help vulnerable people who need shelter, food, or mental health support to connect with their community support services.
+While the COVID-19 pandemic continues, the ACF’s priority is to determine local and regional impacts.

 Give locally – help regionally

-Individuals and organizations in the region can give to the fund through their local United Way Centraide web page They can direct their gift to the local United Way of their choice.
+Individuals and organizations in the region can give to the fund through their local United Way or Centraide.

-So far more than $3M has been raised in the AFC and is hard at work in the community.
+So far, more than $3M has been raised through the ACF.
 Funds are being used for: